experimental-informatics/Workshop-Fernuni-Hagen/README.md

 The images used in these notebooks are from the Internet.<br>
 **There might exist copyrights!**<br>
-The notebookes may only be used for teaching purposes.<br>
+The notebooks may only be used for teaching purposes.<br>